virgili0/Virgilio/README.md

 Every source listed here is **free or open source**.

-I tried to be concise to _avoid information overhead_, less is more.
+I tried to be concise to _avoid information overhead_.

 I tried to organize the content hierarchically and by level of complexity, in order to give you a _coherent idea_ of how things work.